LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Dual Amylin and GLP-1 Pathway Pharmacology

-Research into the co-administration of amylin analogs with GLP-1 receptor agonists investigates the convergent signaling pathways in the area postrema, nucleus tractus solitarius, and hypothalamic nuclei.
+Research into the co-exposure of amylin analogs with GLP-1 receptor agonists investigates the convergent signaling pathways in the area postrema, nucleus tractus solitarius, and hypothalamic nuclei.
 Both amylin and GLP-1 receptors signal through cAMP-dependent pathways in hindbrain neurons, with distinct receptor distributions suggesting complementary rather than redundant receptor engagement.
 Preclinical models have characterized the pharmacodynamic interactions between these two receptor systems.
-Research compound — not for human use.
+For laboratory research use only.

 Lutz TA.
 “The interaction of amylin with other hormones in the control of eating.”
 Diabetes Obes Metab.
 2013.
 PubMed